twbs/bootstrap/README.md

   ```
 </details>

-We provide compiled CSS and JS (`bootstrap.*`), as well as compiled and minified CSS and JS (`bootstrap.min.*`).
-[Source maps](https://developers.google.com/web/tools/chrome-devtools/javascript/source-maps) (`bootstrap.*.map`) are available for use with certain browsers' developer tools.
+We provided compiled CSS and JS (`bootstrap.*`) and compiled and minified CSS and JS (`bootstrap.min.*`).
+[Source maps](https://developers.google.com/web/tools/chrome-devtools/javascript/source-maps) (`bootstrap.*.map`) are available for use with specific browsers' developer tools.
 Bundled JS files (`bootstrap.bundle.js` and minified `bootstrap.bundle.min.js`) include [Popper](https://popper.js.org/).

 ## Bugs and feature requests

 Have a bug or a feature request?
-Please first read the [issue guidelines](https://github.com/twbs/bootstrap/blob/main/.github/CONTRIBUTING.md#using-the-issue-tracker) and search for existing and closed issues.
-If your problem or idea is not addressed yet, [please open a new issue](https://github.com/twbs/bootstrap/issues/new).
+Please read the [issue guidelines](https://github.com/twbs/bootstrap/blob/main/.github/CONTRIBUTING.md#using-the-issue-tracker) and search for existing and closed issues if your problem or idea is not addressed yet, [please open a new issue](https://github.com/twbs/bootstrap/issues/new).

 ## Documentation

-Bootstrap's documentation, included in this repo in the root directory, is built with [Hugo](https://gohugo.io/) and publicly hosted on GitHub Pages at <https://getbootstrap.com/>.
-The docs may also be run locally.
+Bootstrap's documentation, included in this repo in the root directory, is built with [Hugo](https://gohugo.io/) and publicly hosted on GitHub Pages at <https://getbootstrap.com/>. _The Bootstrap's documentation can run locally._

 Documentation search is powered by [Algolia's DocSearch](https://community.algolia.com/docsearch/).
-Working on our search?
+Are you working on our search?
 Be sure to set `debug: true` in `site/assets/js/search.js`.

 ### Running documentation locally

 1. Run `npm install` to install the Node.js dependencies, including Hugo (the site builder).
-2. Run `npm run test` (or a specific npm script) to rebuild distributed CSS and JavaScript files, as well as our docs assets.
+2. Run `npm run test` (or a specific npm script) to rebuild distributed CSS and JavaScript files and our docs assets.
 3. From the root `/bootstrap` directory, run `npm run docs-serve` in the command line.
 4. Open `http://localhost:9001/` in your browser, and voilà.